SepehrSeifi/Prenta-3D-Printer-Due-XL-SE/Agora_Basement_Lab_3D_Printer.md

 # Extra Information

-You can easily monitor printing process using the printer webcam on Octoprint page.
+You can easily monitor printing process using the printer webcam on Octoprint page under "Control" tab.

 ### *** NEVER LEAVE THE PRINTER COMPELETELY UNATTENDED WHILE PRINTING ***